If you’re anything like me, you best enjoy the cold season holding a cup of hot chocolate with the heat turned up to eleven.

 See, this tent was designed to summit mountains.

-There isn’t always a lot of room to pitch on the high hilltop, so they keep the footprint small to nestle into the flat alpine ridges.
+There isn’t always much room to pitch on the high hilltop, so they keep the footprint small to nestle into the flat alpine ridges.

-Speaking of the pitch, it’s ridiculously simple for a tent this sturdy and capable.
+Speaking of the pitch, it’s effortless for a tent this sturdy and capable.
 See the video below...

 You’re probably thinking one of two things by now: